 EIEF aims to produce world-class research in economics and finance, to generate ideas that can be useful in the policy debate, and to create an environment that can help reverse Italy’s “brain drain”, both by attracting foreign scholars and by inducing the best Italian scholars trained abroad to come back to Italy.
 The idea is to create an intellectually rich and dynamic environment, free from many of the bureaucratic constraints that burden the Italian academia, able to pay competitive salaries, strictly meritocratic in its selection criteria, and strongly research oriented.
 In short, a working environment adopting the standards of the best international academia.
 EIEF also aims to complement the programs offered by Italian universities, focusing on graduate research-oriented courses and on supervision of selected PhD students.

-EIEF has a Governing Board that includes three internationally renowned academics - Marco Pagano (University of Naples), who is also the President, Olivier Blanchard (MIT, now at IMF) and Anil Kashyap (University of Chicago) - and two representatives of the Bank - Salvatore Rossi, Deputy Governor and Paolo Angelini, Head of the Financial Stability Unit.
+EIEF has a Governing Board that includes three internationally renowned academics - Marco Pagano (University of Naples), who is also the President, Olivier Blanchard (MIT, now at IMF) and Anil Kashyap (University of Chicago) - and two representatives of the Bank - Salvatore Rossi, Deputy Governor and Paolo Angelini, Deputy Head of the Directorate General for Financial Supervision and Regulation.
 The Board provides strategic input to the research agenda of the Institute, monitors the output of the research activity, and enforces the highest quality standards.
 The President liaises with the Director, Daniele Terlizzese (Bank of Italy), and together they actually run the Institute.

 EIEF is staffed with several different groups of researchers.